Histamine Intolerance and Gut Health

 When we support our gut, we support our health.
 Eating a diversity of high fiber plant-based foods while prioritizing protein will stabilize blood sugar levels and feed the good microbes in the gut.

-The overall workings of the gut microbiome and how it is closely linked with digestive issues, immune health, inflammation, food intolerances, and overall well-being can be complicated.
+The overall workings of the gut microbiome and its close relationship with digestive issues, immune health, inflammation, food intolerances, and overall well-being can be complex.
 Work 1-on-1 with me in my Master Your Microbiome program to reveal imbalances in “good” and “bad” bacteria, digestive enzyme output, yeast and parasites, inflammation, gluten sensitivity, and more.
 Once we have your GI MAP test results, I will create a customized and individualized protocol that uses natural gut-rebalancing methods.

 Want to learn more about my Master Your Microbiome program and ways to optimize your gut health?